Musée Picasso (Antibes)

-The Musée Picasso, formerly the Château Grimaldi at Antibes, is built upon the foundations of the ancient Greek town of Antipolis.
-Antibes is a resort town in the Alpes-Maritimes department in southeastern France, on the Mediterranean Sea.
-The castle has been classified as a historical monument since April 29, 1928.
+The Musée Picasso (/fr/), formerly the Château Grimaldi at Antibes, is built upon the foundations of the ancient Greek town of Antipolis.
+Antibes is a resort town in the Alpes-Maritimes department in Southeastern France, on the Mediterranean Sea.
+The castle has been classified as a historical monument since 29 April 1928.

 History

 The Château Grimaldi is built upon the foundations of the ancient Greek town of Antipolis.
 The château was originally built in the late fourteenth century as the residence of the town's feudal lords Marc and Luc Grimaldi, scions of the famous Grimaldi Dynasty.
 In the early 17th century, the Grimaldis moved to Monaco and the château was acquired by Henry IV in 1608.
 It then served as the residence of the local governor for nearly two centuries.

 During the French Revolution it was seized by the revolutionary authorities and was converted for use as a town hall; it remained in municipal use until the council relocated to a purpose-built Hôtel de Ville in Cours Masséna in 1828.
 After the Bourbon Restoration, the château was converted into a barracks.